-In either case, α (which need not be an integer) really does influence the shape of the distribution, and $\alpha = 1$ reduces to the exponential distribution.
+Note that α (which need not be an integer) really does influence the shape of the distribution, and $\alpha = 1$ reduces to the exponential distribution.

 3.1.2 The Gamma Function

 Most of the complication associated with the gamma distribution in particular is associated with finding the normalization constant.
 If we write then